Rowland Heights, California: Schabarum Regional Park

 Peter F. Schabarum, a Republican, represented the 49th district in the California State Assembly from 1967 to 1972.
 He was appointed to the Los Angeles County Board of Supervisors in March 1972 by Gov. Ronald Reagan following the death of incumbent Frank G. Bonelli and elected to the position three months later in a hotly contested special election that pitted him against his former roommate and colleague Assemblyman William Campbell.
 Schabarum was re-elected in 1974, 1978, 1982 and 1986.
 He did not seek re-election in 1990, but served three extra months until Feb.
 28, 1991, to allow a special election to be held following a court ruling that redrew the boundaries of his district to create a majority-Latino district, later occupied by Gloria Molina.
 Schabarum was noted for opposing government unions, supporting privatization of certain county duties, and supporting the decentralization of County government.
 In addition, he was the leading backer of California's Proposition 140 on the 1990 ballot, which imposed term limits on the California Legislature.

 His legacy lives on through the Peter F. Schabarum Regional Park, locally known as Schabarum Park.
 It is in his former supervisorial district and named after him.
 The regional park offers playgrounds, picnic areas, and horseback riding and trails in the surrounding Puente Hills.

 Cherry Blossom Festival

 Schabarum Regional Park is also known for ume and sakura Cherry blossoms.
 500 ume trees were donated by Kairaku-en in Mito, Ibaraki, Japan when the two parks established a "sister-park" relationship in 1992.

 Community library

-Los Angeles County Library locates the library branch.
+Los Angeles County Library operates the library branch.
 The library went under renovation in 2015 and reopened in 2018.